 "I lost my whistle!"
 Evring cried.

-Dorothy explained to Ozma about the funny tin whistle that had been the Tin Woodman's enchanted form during his enslavement to the Nome King.
-Little Evring had pocketed the toy whistle and become attached to it, and Billina had only just then recognized it for who it was.
-Ozma kissed the Woodman in welcome (for she had been so worried by the child's crying that she had not at first noticed that their friend had been returned to them), then took the crying boy by the hand.
-"Then we shall make you a new whistle!" she told Prince Evring, and led him down to the edge of the stream they had been traveling beside.
-Dorothy, the Queen, and the Tin Woodman all followed to see what Ozma would do.
+Dorothy explained to Ozma that little Evring had pocketed a toy whistle in the Nome King's palace, and that Billina had only just now recognized the whistle as the Tin Woodman's enchanted form and transformed him back again.
+Sadly, little Evring had become quite attached to his whistle, and was now bereft at its loss.
+Ozma kissed the Woodman in welcome (for she had been so worried by the child's crying that she had not at first noticed that their friend had been returned to them), then took the crying boy's hand.
+"We shall make you a new whistle!" she told Prince Evring, and led him down to the edge of the stream they had been traveling beside.
+Dorothy, the Queen of Ev, and the Tin Woodman all followed to see what Ozma would do.

 Ozma found a willow growing close beside the stream (for in Ev, as in our country, willows like to keep their feet wet) and used her knife to cut a stout green twig from the tree.
-Instructing the boy carefully, but not letting him touch her knife for he was still too young, she trimmed the end of the twig to make a comfortable mouthpiece, then made a modest notch in the twig's side.
-Ozma cut a shallow, neat ring around the willow stick, then firmly rapped with the flat of her knife all along the notched end of the twig.
-Evring had stopped crying, the better to watch what Ozma was doing.
+Instructing the boy carefully, but not letting him handle her knife for he was still too young, she trimmed the end of the twig to make a comfortable mouthpiece, then made a modest notch in the twig's side.
+Ozma cut a shallow, neat ring around the willow stick, then firmly rapped with the flat of her knife all along the notched end of the twig to loosen the bark.
+Evring stopped crying, the better to watch what Ozma was doing.
 Ozma asked if Evring could guess what she would do next, and Evring shook his head no. Ozma grasped both ends of the twig tightly, one hand on either side of the ring, and twisted hard.
 With a pop, the bark of the notched end of the stick came loose, and the boy laughed in surprise.
-Working quickly, because even the sweetest of small children can easily become bored, Ozma slid the loose bark off the stick, cut a large recess into the stick's heartwood, then shaved a shallow flat extending from the recess to the mouthpiece to allow the passage of air.
-Sliding the bark back onto the twig, she snugged the two pieces tight and handed the completed whistle to the boy.
+Working quickly, because even the sweetest of small children can easily become bored, Ozma slid off the loosened bark and finished carving the whistle.
+Then she snugged the two pieces tight again and handed the completed toy to the boy.

-Evring blew a piercing blast on the whistle and laughed delightedly, then ran to show his new toy to his oldest brother, Prince Evarose.
+Evring blew a piercing blast on the whistle and laughed delightedly, then ran to show his new toy to his eldest brother, Prince Evarose.

 Ozma's eyes sparkled with laughter.
 "Never mind," she comforted the woodman, "whenever you need something to be cut, you may always call on me and my knife."